uhasker/getting-things-done-in-next-js/src/chapter2/01-html-and-the-dom.md

 ![](images/tree.png)

 Note that HTML and DOM are _absolutely not the same thing_.
 DOM is a _language-independent_ model which represents document structure.
-HTML is a _concrete language_ that lets you a certain kind of DOM in text.
+HTML is a _concrete language_ that lets you translate a certain kind of DOM into text.

 ## Manipulating the DOM using JavaScript